 Clean Communities provided collection bags to volunteer community groups to enable separation of the waste they collect.
 Clean Communities collection bags were consistent with Australian Standard bin colours:

 - waste (red).

-Community groups and individuals that collect waste for recycling and composting through the program can receive up to $500 based on the number of bags that they fill.
+Community groups and individuals that collected waste for recycling and composting through the program could receive up to $500 based on the number of bags that they filled.

-Clean Communities is administered by the Waste Authority in partnership with KABC, with support from the Department of Biodiversity, Conservation and Attractions.
+Clean Communities was administered by the Waste Authority in partnership with KABC, with support from the Department of Biodiversity, Conservation and Attractions.